 The FMI was designed with an automated capability to grant loans subject to the available collateral value.
-The collateral value is revalued per the current market value daily to ensure ran Reserve Bank Page 43 of 76 optimum credit allowance protection.
-The instruments acceptable as collateral by the FMI are managed through FMD and the LAR is managed by the PA.
-Haircuts are applied on all instruments lodged as collateral and the market value is revalued and marked to market daily.
+The collateral value is recalculated per the current market value on a daily basis to ensure optimum credit allowance protection.
+The instruments acceptable as collateral by the FMI are managed through FMD, and the LAR is managed by the PA.
+Haircuts are applied on all instruments lodged as collateral, and the market value is recalculated and market to market daily.